aicore/Template-PythonProject/README.md

 ## Building and testing
 ### Prerequisites
-* Very that Python-3 and pip3 should be installed in your system. terminal>`pip3 -V`
+* Verify that Python-3 and pip3 should be installed in your system. terminal>`pip3 -V`
-* Install pyb:  `pip install pybuilder`
+* Install pyb:  `pip3 install pybuilder`
 * Verify Pyb  installation :`pyb --version`

 ### To build,clean and run tests, use the following command: